Probing neutrino emission at GeV energies from compact binary mergers with the IceCube Neutrino Observatory: Introduction

+Following the first direct detection of gravitational waves (GWs)~\cite{LIGOScientific:2016aoc}, the network of the Advanced LIGO~\cite{LIGOScientific:2014pky}, Advanced Virgo~\cite{VIRGO:2014yos}, and KAGRA~\cite{KAGRA:2020tym} detectors, operated by the LIGO, Virgo, and KAGRA collaborations (LVK), have been operating intermittently through four observing runs~\cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb,KAGRA:2021vkt}.
+We focus on the events observed between September 2015 (O1) and January 2024 (O4a), corresponding to about thirty months of observation time, while the remainder of the fourth observing run is not considered in this publication.
+These detections consist of different types of GW sources: binary black hole mergers (BBH), binary neutron star mergers (BNS), and neutron star-black hole mergers (NSBH).

+The astroparticle and astrophysics communities have done follow-up observations for all reported GW candidates to identify potential counterparts in other messengers.
+The observation of an electromagnetic or neutrino signal would provide a multi-messenger picture of the astrophysical source, which can help constrain its physical parameters, test acceleration mechanisms, and probe the surrounding environment.
+The BNS merger GW170817 on August 17th, 2017~\cite{LIGOScientific:2017vwq}, was also independently observed as a Gamma-Ray Burst (GRB)~\cite{LIGOScientific:2017zic} and, through a follow-up campaign, in numerous wavelengths of the electromagnetic spectrum~\cite{LIGOScientific:2017ync}.
+This coincidence allowed us to understand the possible progenitors of GRB populations.

+There have already been searches for neutrino counterparts, with neutrinos in the TeV--PeV range~\cite{ANTARES:2017bia, IceCube:2020xks, IceCube:2022mma, ANTARES:2018bmu}, where the atmospheric neutrino background, produced by the interaction of cosmic rays in the atmosphere, drops below the astrophysical neutrino contribution.
+There have also been a few searches that have reported upper limits in the single and multi-GeV range~\cite{IceCube:2023atb,KM3NeT:2023cdr,Super-Kamiokande:2021dav}.

-Part of the population detected by the LIGO and Virgo instruments may be associated with at least a fraction of the electromagnetically-detected gamma-ray bursts (GRBs)~\cite{imrekohta}.
-In such scenario, the neutrino production is expected to come from different processes depending on the considered energy range.
-While TeV neutrinos are predicted as a consequence of the internal shocks in the prompt emission phase of GRBs~\cite{grb-2}, GeV neutrinos could be produced by collisions of neutrons and protons following their decoupling during the acceleration phase~\cite{Kohta}.
-Besides offering evidence of hadronic acceleration mechanisms, the detection of GeV neutrinos from GRBs would also constitute a probe of the target density surrounding the astrophysical object, allowing better constraints of the environments, acceleration processes, and progenitors of these phenomena~\cite{imre-2,imre-3,imre-4}.
+The detection of GW170817 indicates that some of the observed merger population can be associated with electromagnetically-detected short GRBs.
+In such GRBs, neutrino production is possible in different energy ranges, depending on the production process.
+While TeV neutrinos are predicted as a consequence of internal shocks in the prompt phase of GRBs with proton-photon interactions~\cite{Halzen:2002pg}, GeV neutrinos can be produced by proton-proton and proton-neutron collisions from neutron decoupling during the acceleration phase~\cite{Murase:2013hh,Murase:2022}.
+The detection of GeV neutrinos from merger events or GRBs would not only offer evidence of acceleration mechanisms, but also probe the constraints of the source environment, density, and acceleration processes~\cite{Bartos:2012sg,Kimura:2018vvz,Razzaque:2003uv}.
+Furthermore, the ejecta of mergers can be a neutrino source by itself.
+The relativistic outflows can contain protons and neutrons as well, which can interact, creating GeV neutrinos \cite{Kimura:2018vvz,Murase:2013hh}.
+Binary black hole mergers in an active galactic nucleus accretion disk especially show promising prospects for neutrino emission~\cite{McKernan:2019hqs, Kimura:2021xxu}.